nestal/BrightFuture/README.md

-# BrightFuture: A Simple Implementation of a Then()-able Future
+# BrightFuture: A Simple Implementation of a Then()-able future

 In the C++11 specification, a new concurrency library was added to the standard library.
 It provides some convenient APIs like `std::async()`,